fastapi/fastapi/docs/tutorial/response-model.md

 In this case, it might not be a problem, because the user himself is sending the password.

-But if we use the same model for another path operation, we could be sending our user's passwords to every client.
+But if we use the same model for another *path operation*, we could be sending our user's passwords to every client.

 !!! danger
     Never send the plain password of a user in a response.